lozzolloz/playlist-aggregator-2/README.md

 This app is currently designed to run locally.

+The whole app can be run via `npm start`in the root folder.

+A breakdown of what this does:

 The auth-server/authorization_code is run with `node app.js` to allow the user to log in to the app with Spotify and allow the app access to read and write in their Spotify account.

 The frontend is run with `npm start` to load the user interface.